tldr-pages/tldr/pages/common/until.md

 `until {{command}}; do :; done`

-- Wait for a systend service to be active:
+- Wait for a systemd service to be active:

 `until systemctl is-active --quiet {{nginx}}; do {{echo "Waiting..."}}; sleep 1; done; {{echo "Launched!"}}`